carob-data/yuri/README.md

 #data_citation     "Cooke, Diane; White, Jeff; Chanzy, André; Evett, Steve; Webber, Heidi (2025).
 Wheat crop water use in semi-arid and Mediterranean environments.
 Harvard Dataverse.
 Version 1.0. doi:10.7910/DVN/HDKKAL"
 ```

 Note the "dataset_id".
 This is derived from the URI by replacing the colon `:` and forward slash `/` with an underscore `_`.
-The benefit of the dataset_id is that it can be used in file names, unlike the dataset_id.
+The benefit of the dataset_id is that it can be used in file names, unlike the uri itself.

 ```{r}
 yuri::simpleURI(uri)